douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * detrui - to destroy; to demolish
 * detruŝipo - destroyer
 * devasti - to devastate
+* devastigi - to ravage
 * deveni - to originate
 * deveno - origin
 * devi - must; have to
 * deviga - obligatory
-* devigi - to compel; to oblige, to constrain
+* devigi - to compel; to oblige; to constrain; to obligate
+* devigo - obligation
-* devii - to divert
+* devii - to divert; to skew
 * devio - deviation
+* devizo - slogan
 * devo - duty
 * dezajno - design
 * dezerto - desert
 * deziri - to wish; to desire
 * deziro - desire
+* deĵoranto - incumbent
 * dia - divine
 * diablo - devil
 * diagnoza - diagnostic